 YES.
 A lot of people read the Republic as primarily political (given the title, and the fact that it’s taught in political theory classes, and quotes like the one below, it stands to reason) without giving much thought to the questions that kick-start the whole enterprise.

-In order to see what justice is and whether it is to be sought for its own sake, Socrates asks us to imagine the soul ‘writ large’ and from here he goes on to describe it as a city.
-(We have every right to ask whether this analogy flies, but that’s another question for another day).
+In order to see what justice is and whether it is to be sought for its own sake, Socrates asks us to imagine the soul ‘writ large’ as a city.
+(We have every right to ask whether this analogy flies—can an individual soul be compared to the ‘soul’ of group of individuals?—but that’s another question for another day).

-After the idyllic city of pigs, we have nothing but war and strife on a grand scale.
+After the idyllic city of pigs, we have nothing but war and strife on a grand scale, and this is what it means to be human.
 The repugnant concept of philosopher kings leads some to come away with the sense that Plato endorsed fascism, but when you compare the city of pigs to kallipolis, the opposite would seem to be the case; it would seem if he endorsed anything, it would be a communal lifestyle, in so far as it’s possible for us.

 The Kallipolis is an origin story about human nature, the soul divided against itself.